Chhath Festival – Nepal Chhath Puja, 2021 Date and Its Celebration

 Chhath Festival in Nepal

-Nepal is a country of festivals and religion.
-Each year there are lots of festivals to celebrate in Nepal.
-The Nepali calendar will be all covered by the festivals.
-Dashain, Tihar, chat, Holi, Janai Purnima, and Sangrati, etc. are the major festival which is celebrated in Nepal.
-Chhath Festival is one of the most important Hindu festivals in which lord Surya (sun) is worshipped.
-Chhath puja is commonly known as Chhath Parva, Dala Chhath, Surya Shasthi, and Chaithi.
-This is celebrated in different parts of the world including Bihar, Uttar Pradesh of India, and the Maithili region of Nepal.
+Chhath puja is known as Chhath Parva, Dala Chhath, Surya Shasthi, and Chaithi.
+This is celebrated in different parts of the world, including Bihar, Uttar Pradesh of India, and the Maithili region of Nepal.
 Chhath Parva starts after the end of Tihar in Nepal.
 According to the Hindu calendar, Chhath Parva falls on the month of Kartik.
-This festival is mainly celebrated for thanking Suryabhagwan for the life on earth.
+This festival is mainly celebrated for thanking Suryabhagwan for life on earth.
 Unlike other Hindu festivals, Chhath Parva does not involve idolatry.

 Chhath Festival in Nepal

-Chhath Parva is the main festival of Maithili culture because Chhath Parva is mentioned in both Ramayana and Mahabharata.
-The rituals of Chhath puja is mostly done during the morning, during sunrise because Hindu people believe that the light of the sun during the early morning helps to cure many diseases.
+Chhath Parva is the main festival of Maithili culture because it is mentioned in both Ramayana and Mahabharata.
+The rituals of Chhath puja are mainly done during the morning, during sunrise, because Hindu people believe that the Sun’s light during the early morning helps cure many diseases.
 Chhath Parva is beneficial for both health and the environment.
 The main rituals of this festival are observed on the fourth day of the rituals.
-The rituals mainly include taking a holy bath in the river, fasting, standing and worshiping the sun for a long time, and offering Prasad to mostly married women.
-In this festival, Married women take fast for prosper and longer life of their family.

 Significance of Chhath Puja

-As the sun is the source of healing so, people having some minor disease also do the rituals of this festival.
-This festival aware people of the conservation of nature and also teaches the importance of the environment.
-People who are involved in agriculture also celebrate this festival thanking god for the good harvest in the season just ended and also for the coming season.
-According to Hindu scriptures offering lord, Surya different Prasad like Thekku, Laddu, Kheer, fruits in bamboo minnows will make the lord happy and heal everyone from their problems.
-People during this festival eat pure vegetarian food without onion and garlic and the Prashad is made without salt.
+As the Sun is the source of healing, people with some minor diseases also do the rituals of this festival.
+This festival makes people aware of nature’s conservation and teaches the environment’s importance.
+People in agriculture also celebrate this festival, thanking god for the good harvest in the season just ended and for the coming season.

 Interested to Travel in Nepal?
 Make Free Inquiry !

-Chhath puja 2021
+Chhath puja 2024

 Celebration Chhath Parva through Video call